gvwilson/thirdbit/src/fiction/santas/index.md

 The first three pepper canisters burst against the santasaurus's scaly chest, enveloping the monster in a stinging orange cloud.
 It roared again,
-then surprised itself and its attackers with an enormous sneeze.
+spoiling the effect slightly with an enormous sneeze.

 "Reload, you gormless slackpeelers!"
 Captain Clausbeard yelled as Santazilla stopped and tried vainly to wipe its eyes with arms that couldn't quite reach.